GiveMeSomething/steak-chat-app/debug-diary.md

     - Redirect can use path, or object if needs more specific options (pathName, state, search)
     - withRouter provide {match, location, history} for components through 'props'
     - useRouteMatch hooks provide {path, url} to use in further routing

+5. React array of data to list of element
+    - Remember to wrap the map() in a JSX Element
+    - Add key to each element (maybe another wrap layer to put the key in)

+6. How to position element correctly (my ways)
+    - Make sure the parent box is in the right size.
+This will help with later hover:bg and easier positioning
+    - Use flex or flex-col to display to your needs
+    - Useful combination: flex + ml-auto:
+      - 2 elements of a same parent, one use flex, the later use ml-auto
+      - The later will be push to the end of the container ✔
+      - Still be able to apply margin/padding ✔